Randy Kraft: Penalty phase

 On June 5, 1989, the same jury reconvened to hear further testimony from the prosecution and defense regarding Kraft's penalty.
 This phase of Kraft's trial would last until August, and it was at this point that the prosecution introduced evidence of several additional homicides committed in both Oregon and Michigan, which they were certain Kraft had also committed and for which he had not been tried in Orange County.
 The defense dismissed the prosecution's assertions as being "highly speculative" and introduced testimony relating to a PET scan conducted on Kraft which, they asserted, revealed abnormalities in the frontal lobes of his brain, therefore reducing his ability to control both his emotions and impulse.
 The prosecution rebuffed this testimony by stating to the jury: "There is nothing wrong with Mr. Kraft's mind other than that he likes killing for sexual satisfaction", adding that the fact that his family and friends had found it difficult to believe he had committed any murders simply showed "what a good salesman he is."

 Conviction and incarceration

 On August 11, 1989, the jury rendered a verdict of death.
 Three months later, on November 29, Judge McCartin formally sentenced Kraft to death.
 He was detained on death row at San Quentin Rehabilitation Center.
-Kraft did appeal his sentence, although his conviction and sentencing were upheld by the California Supreme Court on August 9, 2000.
+Kraft appealed his sentence, although his conviction and sentencing were upheld by the California Supreme Court on August 9, 2000.